Eric A. Hess,

 As CIO, Mr. Job is responsible for KeyPoint’s strategic technology vision, execution of technology initiatives to support productivity and growth, information security and information technology operations.

-Prior to his role at KeyPoint, Mr. Job was the Vice-President of Information Technology at USIS, where he managed the company’s information technology group.
-During this time, Mr. Job led the development of several strategic programs in support of the company’s ‘technology enabled services’ strategy, where he helped the company meet specified growth goals, resulting in improved operating margins.
+Prior to his role at KeyPoint, Mr. Job held senior Information Technology positions at other government contractors.
+In these positions Mr. Job led the development of strategic programs in support of the company’s technology enabled services’ strategies, where he helped organizations meet specified growth goals, resulting in improved operating margins.

 Mr. Job earned an MBA from the University of Southern California, Marshall School of Business.
 He also earned a BSEE from the University of California, Irvine.
 Mr. Job holds certifications as a Project Management Professional (PMP) and a Certified Information Systems Security Professional (CISSP).